lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

    ... -- None defined in this document --
       }
 ~~~
+{: #type-fixme title="Figure Name FixMe6"}

-"TypedFlatCert" is a certificate that does not have a valid ASN.1
+Figure {{type-fixme}} illustrates "TypedFlatCert" representing a certificate that does not have a valid ASN.1
 encoding.
-These are often compact or implicit certificates used by smart cards.
+Certificates that are not ASN.1 compliant are often compact or implicit certificates used by smart cards.
-certType indicates the format of the data in the
+certType as shown in Figure {{flat-fixme}} indicates the format of the data in the
-certBody field, and ideally refers to a published specification.
+certBody field and ideally refers to an appropriate published specification.

 ~~~
 TypedFlatCert ::= SEQUENCE {